Equivariant higher twisted K-theory of SU(n) for exponential functor twists: Higher twists via Fell bundles

 \section{Higher twists via Fell bundles}

 In this section we will consider a groupoid $\cG$ that carries an action of $G = SU(n)$ and comes with a surjection $\cG \to G$ that is equivariant with respect to the conjugation action of $G$ on itself.
 In fact, $\cG$ will be Morita equivalent to $G$.
-We will then construct a Fell bundle $\pi \colon \cE \to \cG$ such that its total space $\cE$ comes with an action of $G$ such that $\pi$ is equivariant.
-The groupoid $\cG$ decomposes into a subcategory $\cG_{0,+}$ and we will construct the analogue of a saturated Fell bundle over this category first, before extending it to all of $\cG$.
+We will then construct a Fell bundle $\pi \colon \cE \to \cG$ such that its total space $\cE$ comes with an action of $G$ and $\pi$ is equivariant.
+The groupoid $\cG$ decomposes into three disjoint parts $\cG_{-} \cup \cG_0 \cup \cG_{+}$ in such a way that $\cG_{0,+} = \cG_0 \cup \cG_{+}$ generates the whole groupoid.
+We will construct the analogue of a saturated Fell bundle over $\cG_{0,+}$ first, before extending it to all of $\cG$.
 To achieve this we will need the extension theorem proven in the next section.